fclaerho/armada/README.md

 ### EXIT STATUS

-Armada exits with the exit status of the hosted code, or EXIT_FAILURE if any operation preceeding its execution fails.
+Armada exits with the exit status of the hosted code, or 1 if any operation preceeding its execution fails.
+Armada raises any uncaught signal during the hosted code execution.

 ### EXAMPLE